Yushi-Y/AWS-Bedrock-Langchain/README.md

 ---

 ### 📄 PDF Question Answering with RAG
 - Built a document QA pipeline using AWS Bedrock (Claude) and LangChain that extracts text from PDFs, chunks them, creates embeddings from Amazon Tika, and stores them in a FAISS vectorstore.
-Then implemented a retrieval-augmented generation (RAG) workflow where user questions trigger similarity search over vectorstore, and feed relevant context to the LLM prompts.
+Then implemented a retrieval-augmented generation (RAG) workflow where the user question triggers similarity search over the vectorstore, and feed relevant context to the LLM prompts.
 Integrated the system with a Streamlit front-end for user interaction.

 <p align="center">
   <img src="pdf_rag_workflow.png" alt="PDF question-answering with RAG workflow" width="600"/>